STMicroelectronics/stm32ai-modelzoo/tutorials/scripts/stm32ai_dc_examples/README.md

     export STM32AI_USERNAME="dupont@example.com"
     export STM32AI_PASSWORD="password"
 ```
-- When getting started with one example, kindly replace `SET_YOUR_OWN_MODEL_NAME_HERE` by the path of your own model.
+- When getting started with one example, kindly replace "`mobilenet_v1_0.25_96.h5`" by the path of your own model.